-Long Island native Rebecca Golub is currently pursuing a Doctor of Musical Arts degree in Piano Accompanying and Chamber Music at the Eastman School of Music, where she earned a Graduate Assistantship for studio accompanying.
-Her primary teacher is Dr. Andrew Harley.
+Long Island native Rebecca Golub is currently pursuing a Doctor of Musical Arts degree in Piano Accompanying and Chamber Music at the Eastman School of Music under the direction of Dr. Andrew Harley.
+She has a Graduate Assistantship for studio accompanying.

-Rebecca received her master’s degree in collaborative piano from the University of Colorado-Boulder, where she had the opportunity to study with two piano teachers, Dr. Alexandra Nguyen and Dr. Margaret McDonald.
-She was awarded a Graduate Teaching Assistantship for which she served as one of the pianists for the school’s opera program and wind symphony.
-While at CU, Rebecca also had the chance to study with the school’s two vocal coaches, as well as the renowned quartet in residence, Takács.
+Rebecca received her Master’s degree in collaborative piano from the University of Colorado-Boulder, where she studied with Dr. Alexandra Nguyen and Dr. Margaret McDonald.
+She was awarded a Graduate Teaching Assistantship for which she served as pianist for the school’s opera program and wind symphony.

-Although passionate for both instrumental and vocal music, her keen interest in vocal coaching influenced her decision to attend Songfest at the Colburn School this past summer.
-Other festivals include AIMS in Graz, Atlantic Music Festival, Green Mountain Chamber Music, and Brevard Music Center.
-Over the years, she has had the privilege to work individually and in masterclasses with esteemed artists including Graham Johnson, Malcolm Martineau, Jean Barr, Margo Garrett, Warren Jones, Alan Smith, Jake Heggie, Libby Larsen, and others.
+Over the years, Rebecca has attended summer festivals including Songfest, AIMS in Graz, Atlantic Music Festival, Green Mountain Chamber Music, and Brevard Music Center.
+She has had the privilege to work individually and in masterclasses with esteemed artists including Graham Johnson, Malcolm Martineau, Jean Barr, Margo Garrett, Warren Jones, Alan Smith, Jake Heggie, Renée Fleming, Libby Larsen, and others.

-A devoted academic as well as performer, Rebecca has been a member of the Pi Kappa Lambda National Music Honor Society since she was inducted at the Eastman School in spring 2017.
+A devoted academic as well as performer, Rebecca was inducted into the Pi Kappa Lambda National Music Honor Society at Eastman in the spring of 2017.

 Chun-Hsin Liu, originally from Kaohsiung, Taiwan, is currently in her first year of the MM degree in Piano Accompanying and Chamber Music at the Eastman School of Music, where she holds a Graduate Assistantship in Studio Accompanying and studies with Dr. Andrew Harley.
 Chun Hsin finished her undergraduate degree in Piano Performance at National Sun Yat-sen University, Kaohsiung, Taiwan, where she studied with Dr. Chuan-I Huang.
 She has received numerous awards and scholarships, including Academic Excellence Award (2016-2017), Outstanding Graduate Award (2019), and first prizes from several piano competitions.
 As an undergraduate, Chun-Hsin participated in many vocal masterclasses given by such renowned artists as Jin Lin, Tai-Li Jhu, and Yi-Qiao Shi She recently played in the piano masterclass of Henri Sigfridsson at Palazzo Ricci Music School in Montepulciano, Italy.